bostonadam525/MLOps-and-LLMOps-for-Data-Science/AWS_LLMOps/Generative_AI_with_AWS_Bedrock/AWS_Lambda_Bedrock_App/README.md

 ## AWS Lambda
 * AWS Lambda is a serverless compute service, offering automatic scaling and pay-as-you-go pricing, while EC2 provides virtual servers with full control and flexibility, making Lambda better for **event-driven, short-running tasks** vs EC2 for long-running, resource-intensive applications.

+### How to Create Lambda functions in AWS
+1. Click “Create function”
+2. Select “author from scratch” vs. “use a blueprint” vs. “container image” depending on your use case
+3. Give lambda function a name: adamBedrockDataSciTestApp
+4. Choose runtime —> e.g. Python 3.12
+5. Architecture —> defaults to `x_86_64`
+6. Create Function

 ### When to Choose Lambda vs. EC2?
 1. **Choose Lambda if:**